Grosgrain: Moire

 Moire is a waved or watered effect produced especially on grosgrain silk and woolen moreen via engraved rollers and high pressure on carded material.
-The end result is a peculiar luster which works best when made from a corded fabric like grosgrain.
+The result is a peculiar luster which works best when made from a corded fabric like grosgrain.

 During the Middle Ages, moire was held in high esteem and was, as currently, used for women's dresses, for capes, and for facings, trimmings, etc.

 Use in clothing

 History

-Throughout the 17th century, grosgrain fabric was used as the fabric body (corpus) for many garments, including waistcoats, jackets, petticoats, beeches, sleeves, jerkins and many other items of clothing, as a cheaper alternative for the lower socio-economic demographic than fine-woven silk or wool.
+Throughout the 17th century, grosgrain fabric was used as the fabric body (corpus) for many garments, including waistcoats, jackets, petticoats, breeches, sleeves, jerkins and many other items of clothing, as a cheaper alternative for the lower socio-economic demographic than fine-woven silk or wool.
 Factories in America started to produce grosgrain silk in the late 19th century.

 Throughout the 1920s, the term grosgrain seems to have remained true to original definition as a garment fabric.
 However, during the 1920s, it fell out of favor as a garment fabric, and was defined identically to contemporary terminology as a grosgrain ribbon.